yweweler/single-speaker-tts/README.md

 The subsequent decoder decodes the variable length embedding into a Mel-spectrogram.
 With each decoding iteration the decoder predicts `r` spectrogram frames at once.
 The frames predicted with each iteration are concatenated to form the complete Mel-spectrogram.
-To predict the spectrogram the decoder's attention mechanism selects the character embeddings (memory) it deems most important for decoding.
+To predict the spectrogram the decoder's attention mechanism selects the character embeddings (`memory`) it deems most important for decoding.
-In turn giving the attention alignments.
 The post-processing stage upgrades the Mel-spectrogram into a linear-scale spectrogram.
 It's job is to improve the spectrograms and pull up the Mel-spectrogram to linear-scale.
 Finally, the Griffin-Lim algorithm is used for the synthesis stage to retrieve the final waveform.